People

 Our student's creativity and passion create knowledge and drive our research.
 Undergraduates use MTU Wave and work with faculty and graduate students to test wave energy converter designs for capstone projects and yearly Marine Energy Converter Competition entries.
 Students pursuing M.S. and Ph.D. degrees develop both core and project-specific skills.
 Core skills include modeling and simulation, wave tank experimental techniques, control system design, and real-time implementation.
 Project-specific skills include machine learning, optimal control, and nonlinear control.

-Houssein Yassin portrait
+Houssein Yassin (PhD Candidate)

-Nonlinear and Optimal Point Absorber WEC Control
+Nonlinear and Optimal Controls, WEC Modeling, Data-Driven Methods

 Lucas Schloemp